Functionality of the Deploy Software

 Install the NetarchiveSuite file

 The NetarchiveSuite file is copied to the machine using scp (secure copy).
-Then file is unzipped in the installation directory, which is created as a subdirectory in the local user directory.
+Then the file is unzipped in the installation directory, which is created as a subdirectory in the local user directory.

 Install necessary directories